-The Edward Cadbury Centre and the School of Philosophy, Theology, and Religion at the University of Birmingham would like to warmly invite you to the upcoming Edward Cadbury Lectures with Professor Miroslav Volf titled 'The World as God's Home'.
+In May 2019, the Edward Cadbury Centre and the School of Philosophy, Theology, and Religion at the University of Birmingham held the Edward Cadbury Lectures with Professor Miroslav Volf titled 'The World as God's Home'.

 Professor Mirsolav Volf is the Henry B Wright Professor of Theology at Yale Divinity School and the Founder and Director of the Yale Center for Faith and Culture.
 He was educated in his native Croatia, the United States, and Germany, earning doctoral and post-doctoral degrees (with highest honors) from the University of Tübingen, Germany.
 He has written or edited more than 20 books and over 100 scholarly articles.

 Lecture 1: Modern Homelessness

 As the unprecedented levels of migration and displacement illustrate, many people are without a home today.
 Tied to this social homelessness is an existential homelessness.
 For moderns, the world should be our one and only home, but we are alienated from it: not at home on the planet, not at home in our countries, cities, and dwellings, estranged even from ourselves.

 Lecture 2: God’s Love, God’s Home: A Brief Story of Everything

 A certain kind of homelessness, an experience of being a pilgrim on the way home, is central to the Christian imagination.
 Many have interpreted this pilgrimage as a journey into God – a kind of discarding of the world in movement toward God.
 In the wake of modernity, Christian pilgrimage was at times taken as growth into human independence, a divine parent setting humanity free to create its own worldly home.
 An important strand of biblical traditions presents an alternative: the story of humanity is a pilgrimage toward the world that has become God’s home and therefore our true home.

 Lecture 3: On Being at Home in the World